 Everything is arranged on a traditional tablecloth (sofreh) and following a hot dinner, families and friends recite the poetry of Hafez, narrate stories or just chat until around midnight.
 As the 13th Century Iranian poet Sa’di wrote in his book, Boustan: “The true morning will not come until Yalda Night is gone.”

 Preparations were in full swing yesterday in both households as we all got ready for a great Shab-e Yalda.
-I had ended up on a bit of a trek across town for ruby-red pomegranates, while my in-laws had difficulty in tracking down a good-sized watermelon.
+I ended up on a trek across town for ruby-red pomegranates, while my in-laws tracked down a watermelon.
 Eventually we all got what we needed and headed home.

-We celebrated across the miles via video link and sent text messages to extended family to congratulate them saying ‘Shab-e Yalda Mobarak’.
+We celebrated across the miles via video link.
+We sent text messages to extended family to congratulate them saying ‘Shab-e Yalda Mobarak‘.
 (Best wishes on Yalda Night).
-It was great as the whole family got to enjoy the warmth of each other’s company and chat all night long.
+It was great as the whole family got to enjoy the warmth of each other’s company and chat all night.
 They also got to see C eating his first piece of watermelon!
 And as you can see, this is why long distance video chat really matters.